jurtasun/lms_computational_statistics/README.md

 ## Roadmap of the course

 ### Chapter 1.
-Descriptive statistics.
+Prediction and inference.

+- General frameworks for statistics and probability.
-- The idea of population and sampling.
+- The idea of descriptive statistics, population and sampling.
-- Describe central tendency and variation.
+- The idea of predictive probability and random events.
 - Data visualization: histogram, box, violin, dispersion.

 ### Chapter 2.
-Predictive probability.
+Foundations of probability.

 - Definition of probability and random events.
 - Discrete events: Bernoulli, Binomial, Poisson distributions.